Sexual harassment at the HSUS: Why women didn't speak up

 The nation's largest animal protection organization is scrambling to recover, as seven board members resigned and some donors pulled funding.

-"We will provide a safe and secure workplace," said Kitty Block, the new acting HSUS CEO Kitty Block.
+"We will provide a safe and secure workplace," said new acting HSUS CEO Kitty Block.
 She declined our request for an interview, but posted a statement on the HSUS website.

 "The compassion we seek in the world will be the foundation of everything we do and every interaction we have," Block said.